-Second Year: (Please refer to the section entitled "Honours or Major in Business Administration") Students must enroll in the Business Administration programme at the beginning of the Second Year.
+Second Year: (please refer to the section entitled "Honours or Major in Business Administration") Students must enroll in the Business Administration programme at the beginning of the Second Year.

-Third Year: (Please refer to the section entitled "Business Administration Programme.")
-The programme of studies begins to be specialized in the area of Business Administration.
+Third Year (please refer to the section entitled "Honours or Major in Business Administration"): The programme of studies begins to be specialized in the area of Business Administration.

-Fourth Year: (Please refer to the section entitled "Business Administration Programme.")
-The programme of studies is intended to give Business Administration students a well-rounded education in Business Administration rather than being specialized in any one discipline or field.
-Hence, in the Fourth Year the student will be exposed to advanced material that must be integrated.
+Fourth Year (please refer to the section entitled "Business Administration Programme"): The programme of studies is intended to give Business Administration students a well-rounded education in Business Administration rather than being specialized in any one discipline or field.
+Hence, in the Fourth Year the student will be exposed to advanced material integrated in the programme.

-BUSINESS ADMINISTRATION PROGRAMMEME REQUIREMENTS
+BUSINESS ADMINISTRATION PROGRAMME REQUIREMENTS

-Business Administration Programme: for students who entered Business Administration in September 2000 or 2001.
+Business Administration Programme: for students who entered Business Administration in September 2001 or earlier.